 Before optimizing the site with WP Rocket, our PageSpeed Insights Score on mobile was terrible at 23 and around 60 for desktop.
 Now, we score an almost perfect 100 on each for our homepage, and near-100 on our articles”, he adds.

 Thanks to the excellent web performance results, now the site is running at optimal speed.
-Rick’s team can now focus 100% of our time on creating engaging content and concentrate on the business’s crucial part.
+Rick’s team can now focus 100% of their time creating engaging content and concentrating on the business’s crucial part.

 “A big thank you to WP Rocket for making this happen”, Rick says.
 “If you’re considering WP Rocket, go ahead and make the purchase.
 But don’t just take my word for it — check WP Rocket’s amazing reviews!”, he ends.